 PO720 gearbox output shaft speed sensor fault may cause the speedometer to stop working.

 Typically illuminates or flashes red whilst the vehicle immobiliser is active preventing engine start.

 OE manufacturer immobiliser systems are often integrated into several vehicle on board computer systems and may prevent starting, ignition, or fuelling circuits from operating.

 Faults can sometimes occur if a receiver does not recognise the signal transmitted by a coded key or remote, or no transmission due to defective remote/discharged battery, or broken wiring causing CAN signal faults.

 If aftermarket immobiliser systems fail they can normally be removed or bypassed by an autoelectrician to enable vehicle operation.

-insurance company if an aftermarket alarm is to be removed as this may affect insurance policy validation.
+Warning: You should check with your vehicle insurance company if an aftermarket alarm is to be removed as this may affect insurance policy validation.

 There is more information about alarms & immobilisers on our vehicle security page.